MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-asp-net-core.md

 Once you have the source code, open Visual Studio and select *Open a project or solution*.
 Navigate to the tab solution file, [Channel group tab project](msteams-samples/samples/dotnet/tabs/channelGroupTab/), and open **channelGroupTab.sln**.

-To build and run your application select *F5* or choose *Start Debugging* from the *Debug* menu, navigate to the following, and verify that the application URLS load properly:
+To build and run your application select *F5* or choose *Start Debugging* from the *Debug* menu, navigate to the following, and verify that the application URLs load properly:

 - `http://localhost:44355`
 - `http://localhost:44355/privacy`